SovereignCloudStack/standards/Standards/scs-0114-v1-secure-connections.md

 - If using libvirt on compute nodes, the libvirt port (as per `listen_addr`) MUST NOT be exposed to the network in an unauthenticated and unprotected fashion.
 It SHOULD be bound to `127.0.0.1`.
 - If QEMU and libvirt are used as the hypervisor interface in Nova, QEMU-native TLS SHOULD be used.
 See [Secure live migration with QEMU-native TLS](https://docs.openstack.org/nova/latest/admin/secure-live-migration-with-qemu-native-tls.html).

 ### External VM Connections

-- As an OPTIONAL measure to assist customers in protecting external connections to their OpenStack networks and VMs, the Neutron VPNaaS service MAY be integrated into the infrastructure and the Neutron VPNaaS API extension offered to users.
+- As an OPTIONAL measure to assist customers in protecting external connections to their OpenStack networks and VMs, the infrastructure MAY provide VPNaaS solutions to users.
+  - For example the Neutron VPNaaS service MAY be integrated into the infrastructure with the Neutron VPNaaS API extension enabled.
 See the [Neutron VPNaaS documentation](https://docs.openstack.org/neutron-vpnaas/latest/).

 ### Internal Neutron Connections